Research Centers at the Solvay Brussels School of Economics and Management

 • TIMES²innovation, technology, and entrepreneurship, at the intersection of economics and management.

-The School is also part of an interfaculty institute:
+The School is also part of two interfaculty institutes:

 • I³H - Institute for Interdisciplinary Innovation in Healthcare: New models for innovation collaboration are emerging in the field of healthcare.
 These are at the heart of research projects and education programmes at the Institute.